andrest/raw-dna-filter-for-analysis/README.md

 A universal script to extract relevant genetic variants from raw DNA testing data for educational analysis of brain chemistry, stress response, and drug metabolism.

+You can upload the <10 KB filtered DNA data to Claude, ChatGPT, or Gemini to get personalized feedback on mental health, supplementation, stress response, and drug metabolism.

 ## Quick Start

 ```bash